-I don't buy this.
+Yes, and the backup software in that case doesn't mind that it's writing to a network device, because it's designed to allow for that possibility.I don't buy this.
 You can get network mountable CD drives for backup purposes.
 If it was a software problem, apple are also a software company and can correct it.

 Yeah, but this is a brand new piece of software that does this kind of miraculous uber-cool thing and you are complaining cause it doesn't do the one thing you want.
 Your expectations are a little ahead of reality here.